HITECHCRIME/HC_SG98_Drugs_In_The_Sink/README.md

 Getting them both like vicar
 kind of ghost indeed for them thicker like in trouble and make Invicta

 Grab Lakers pick up grab like a speaker broken legs Ricca a corrected freak America
 Demented broken legs and Craig as resin
 Synca foot in Wintergreen 10324 Rekha Gandhi as invoking resin coating de-nofollow king

 Getting the bow slide vicar
 kind of them goes and
 they're getting them both
 like the good kind of gross
 and did for them take a like
 in trouble and legs and Victor

 Good Lakers pick up grub like a speaker broken legs Rick a corrected freak America demented broken legs and crackers resin sink of food in Wintergreen Rekha Gandhi s invoking resin coating Dino follow King

 Are you going to pick up
 at the Grange in today, that's f****** the directors of hermeticism for Garner that has Permethrin cancel the wrecking get 20 my King

-get 20 King
+get 20 my King

 Are you going to pick up the grass day for the facts about the directors of hermeticism for Garner that has Permethrin cancel the wrecking get 20 gang

 Good Liquors to cook
-Rebecca Speaker Brooklyn Nets record corrected freak America demanded broken legs and crack and drawers in the sink of Susan Wintergreen than welcome present cutting den of Thieve
+Rebecca Speaker Brooklyn Nets record corrected freak America demanded broken legs and crack and drawers                  /// x x x x x x drugs in the sink of Susan Wintergreen than welcome               /// in the sin of susan wintergreen that welcome present cutting den of Thieve                               /// present cutting den of thieves

 get 20 king
 den of thieves